Blog

 (Legal Pages Generator)

-Legal Pages Generator Software lets you easily generate necessary legal documents for your website including Terms of Service, Privacy Statement, Copyright Notice, Website Disclaimer and Earnings Disclaimer.
+Legal Pages Generator Software quickly generates necessary legal documents for your website including Terms of Service, Privacy Policy, Copyright Notice, Website Disclaimer and optional Earnings Disclaimer.

-As we’ve previously pointed out, if you do any type of business online (or are planning to), it’s important that your site remains compliant with government legal requirements and the terms of service (TOS) and guidelines required by 3rd-party products and services that you may be promoting or endorsing online.
-Your internet presence must comply with numerous regulations, some of which you may not be aware of.
+As we’ve previously pointed out, if you make money online (or plan to), you need to make sure that your site stays compliant with legal requirements of government agencies that regulate business practices online and any terms of service and guidelines required by 3rd-party sites that you may be promoting or using online.
+If your website isn’t compliant with laws intended to protect consumer rights, you’re breaking the law.

-Disclaimer: Once again, we are not lawyers and we are not offering legal advice.
-You are strongly advised to do your own due diligence and consult a legal expert about the best way of ensuring that your website is compliant with all legal requirements in your country or region.
+Disclaimer: Once again, we are not lawyers and we cannot provide legal advice here.
+We strongly advise you to do your own due diligence and consult a legal expert about the best way of ensuring that your website is compliant with the law pertaining to your business.

-Here is a time-saving list of additional sites we suggest you visit to better understand what may be required of your site to stay compliant and meet legal requirements and guidelines:
+Below is a time-saving list of additional sites we suggest you visit to better understand what may be required of your website to remain compliant and meet legal obligations:

 Plus …

-Hopefully, this article has helped you understand why it’s important to have a legally compliant website.
-Use the information above to quickly add legal pages to your WordPress website or blog using simple and cost-effective legal resources and solutions.
+We hope this article has helped you understand why it’s important to have a legally compliant website.
+Use the information provided above to quickly and easily add essential legal pages to your WordPress site using simple methods, resources and WordPress plugins.